SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Reflection_II/index.md

 homepage: false
 ---

-Madeline Carr.
-In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century.* Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
+Carr, Madeline.
+"Reflection II."
+In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*.
+Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
 149-160.
 Cham: Palgrave Macmillan, 2019.

 Madeline Carr reflects on the chapters by Dwayne Winseck and Natasha Tusikov.